Last updated

 },

-You could showcase this on the search results page as follows:
+You could display this on the search results page as follows:

 Limited Time Deal Search